aquarapid/vitess_examples/vault/vault_for_vttablet_credentials.md

 You should add the following parameters to your vttablet startup; with the example values to align to the Vault server we setup earlier:

  * Use Vault to retrieve vttablet to MySQL credentials:
    **`-db-credentials-server vault`**
  * Set a timeout for speaking to the vault server:
    **`-db-credentials-vault-timeout 10s`**
- * Set a kv secret path where you stored the vttablet credentials (see earlier in this document):  **`-db-credentials-vault-path kv/prod/dbcreds`**
+ * Set a kv secret path to where you stored the vttablet credentials (see earlier in this document):  **`-db-credentials-vault-path kv/prod/dbcreds`**
  * Point to the Vault server.
 This also could be a load balancer pointing to an HA Vault installation:  **`-db-credentials-vault-addr https://127.0.0.1:8200`**